So, your retirement plan is to live on your Social Security benefits? It might work. Much depends on the size of your checks and your lifestyle.

 Wait, doesn’t Medicare cover your medical costs?
 Well, yes and no. It covers most costs.
 But you still can end up with hefty bills for copays, deductibles, insurance premiums, prescription medicines and services not covered by Medicare.

-In fact, those who are 65 or older and on Medicare spent an average of $6,089 per year on out-of-pocket health care costs, according to a 2020 analysis by the AARP Publica Policy Institute.
+In fact, Medicare households spent an average of $6,557 per year on out-of-pocket health care costs, according to a KFF analysis of 2021 data, the most recent available.

 All right, you’re convinced.
 But how to cut those costs?
 Start by comparison shopping at these sites for discounts and coupons on prescription drugs.